nadjano/polyploid-allele-exp/README.md

 ## nextflow-draft:

 In this repository
-I have created template for Nextflow -code . which can be use as base for Omica Analysis using Nextflow
+I have created template for Nextflow -code . which can be use as base for Omics Analysis using Nextflow